ShashankSuresh/Sample/API exercise.md

 ```
 ### Answer #3:

-For the given POST request we could see that the Author_id is STRING type and we have not enclosed it with the double inverted commas due to which we received an error "message": "Unexpected token a in JSON at position 109".
-Concentrating on the data rtype could avoid these kinds of issues.
+For the given POST request we could see that the Author_id is STRING type and we have not enclosed it within commas due to which we received an error "message": "Unexpected token a in JSON at position 109".
+Concentrating on the data type could avoid these kinds of issues.

 ![alt text](Q3-Screenshot2.JPG)